 };

 Taking the existing code and wrapping this interface around it becomes trivial.
-The code full code is provided here.
+The complete code is provided here.

-In the previous article I talked about the different types of errors that could be generated by read/write.
-In the following code I take this a step further.
-Since the code is wrapped inside a class and thus can control the socket resources more cleanly it feels more natural to use exceptions rather than error codes, consequentially error codes are not leaked across any public API boundary.
+In the previous article, I discussed the different types of errors that can be generated by read/write.
+I take the following code a step further.
+Since the code is wrapped inside a class and thus can more cleanly control the socket resources, it feels more natural to use exceptions rather than error codes.
+Consequently, error codes are not leaked across any public API boundary.

-• This is caused by an error that theoretically can not happen (since we have full control of the class).
-If this type of error occurs there is a bug in the socket code or there has been massive data corruption.
-Consequently you should not be trying to catch these type of exception as there is a fundamental bug in the code.
-It is better to let the application exit as it is likely there is substantial corruption of any data.
+- This is caused by an error that theoretically cannot happen (since we have full control of the class).
+If this type of error occurs, there is a bug in the socket code or massive data corruption.
+Consequently, you should not try to catch these exceptions as the code has a fundamental bug.
+It is better to let the application exit as there is likely substantial corruption of any data.

-• This is caused by an error that theoretically can not happen if the class is used correctly.
-This means that calling code has some form of logic error.
+- This is caused by an error that theoretically cannot happen if the class is used correctly.
+This means that the calling code has some form of logic error.
 It is caused by calling any method on a socket object that was previously closed or moved.
-Again this type of error should not be caught (but can be).
-You should try and remove all potential for this type of error by good unit tests.
+Again, this type of error should not be caught (but can be).
+You should remove all potential for this type of error through good unit tests.

-• This is caused by an unlikely situation that can not be handled by the Socket code.
+- This is caused by an unlikely situation that the Socket code cannot handle.
 This type of error requires a broader context to be resolved.
-As result the socket code will throw an exception that the user can catch and potentially correct from.
+As a result, the socket code will throw an exception that the user can catch and potentially correct.